ysong02/draft-song-lake-ra/draft-song-lake-ra.md

 ##### trigger_pp {#trigger-pp}

-The EAD item trigger_pp is used when the sender triggers the receiver to start a remote attestation in passport model.
+The EAD item trigger_pp is used when the sender triggers the receiver to start a remote attestation in the passport model.
-The receiver MUST reply with an EAD item for passport model.
+The receiver MUST reply with an EAD item correspondign to the passport model.
-The ead_value can be empty, using ead_label plays the role of the trigger.
+The ead_value can be empty, as the ead_label serves as the trigger.

 The EAD item is: